The Rani: Classic era

 The original run of Doctor Who went off-air in 1989.
-The Rani later appeared as the villain in Dimensions in Time, a 1993 Doctor Who charity television special written by John Nathan-Turner and David Roden for Children in Need.
-The two-part special was a crossover between Doctor Who and the BBC soap opera EastEnders, in celebration of Doctor Whos 30th anniversary.
-Needing a returning villain for the special, Nathan-Turner chose the Rani because she was popular with fans.
+Following this, the Rani would appear in Dimensions in Time, a 1993 Doctor Who charity television special written by John Nathan-Turner and David Roden for Children in Need.
+Though originally planned for the Master to serve as the main antagonist in this special, his actor, Anthony Ainley, did not wish to participate, resulting in Nathan-Turner choosing the Rani to act as the antagonist out of a fondness for the character.